klinecharts/KLineChart/docs/en-US/guide/figure.md

 </script>

 # Figure
-Figure are an important part of the chart.
-All elements on the chart are composed of figures.
-If you need to make complex custom technical indicators and overlays, it is recommended to read carefully.
-This document describes the built-in figures and how to customize a figure.
-The basic figure can be obtained through the chart method `klinecharts.getFigureClass(name)`.
+Figure is the smallest rendering unit in the chart.
+Indicators, overlays, and some interactive elements are all finally rendered through figures.
+If you are going to build custom indicators or custom overlays, this guide is recommended first.

+Figure class can be obtained through `klinecharts.getFigureClass(name)`.

 ## Example of use
 <Tip type="warn" title="Note" :tip="['It needs to be used when there is a canvas context.']"/>